adetm/ClimbingAccidents/README.md

 original REPO located here: https://github.com/ecaroom/climbing-accidents

-README from original repository
+For reference, below is the README from original repository:
-Climbing Accidents Data Repository: Analyzing 30 Years of Accident Reports
+"Climbing Accidents Data Repository: Analyzing 30 Years of Accident Reports

 This is a data repository for a project using natural language analysis to tag factors and analyze 30 years of climbing accident reports.
 The goal of this project is to help climbers better understand frequency of factors and relationships between key factors such as experience level, type of climbing, time of day, etc.